Paul Telfer (footballer): Leeds United

 On 8 August 2008, Telfer came out of retirement for a second time and joined Leeds United on a non-contract basis after initially training with Leeds to keep fitness.
 He signed a one-year deal with the club at the end of August.
 Impressing his former teammate Gary McAlliser who was managing Leeds at the time.
 Telfer was expected to act as cover for right back Frazer Richardson.

 But after some poor performances by Leeds' centre backs, Telfer found himself playing in an unfamiliar centre back role after impressing for Leeds in the position in a League Cup game against Crystal Palace.
 Telfer at first put in some assured performances, but as the season went on Leeds became very vulnerable, with Telfer's lack of pace being exposed.
 Most notably in injury time against Huddersfield Town after Leeds conceded a goal, where Telfer's lack of pace was badly exposed.
 Gary McAllister was sacked in December, and new manager Simon Grayson left Telfer out of all of his first team squads during his first month at the club.
 On 2 February 2009, his contract was cancelled by mutual consent with Telfer saying he didn't want Leeds to spend money paying his wages whilst he wasn't going to play.

 Slough Town and Sutton United

 In April 2009, Telfer signed for non-league Slough Town, but failed to appear in the 2009–10 season.
 In the 2011 close-season, it was announced that Telfer would be joining Sutton United in a player/coach capacity.

 International career

-He was capped once by Scotland in 2004, having previously been capped at U21 and B team level.
+Telfer was capped once by Scotland, in a friendly match with France in March 2000.
+He also represented Scotland at the under-21 and B team levels.